nandrews0424/ui-typeahead/README.md

-# UI typeahead item

-##Attributes and Change Handlers
+#ui-typeahead-item

 ##Event Handlers

-##Polymer Lifecycle

-Rebubble click events as this element so it's easier for the ui-typeahead to capture them
+Rebubbles click events with target as this element simplifies the checking in ui-typeahead that determines whether or not an item has beens elected